-As with the past 3 years, qualifying activities are required - one from Part A and one from Part B. ** An application must also be submitted to ensure you receive the premium differential **
+As with the past 3 years, qualifying activities are required - one from Part A and one from Part B. Please note, for Part A, this year's online High Reliability course will be available by August 1. ** An application must also be submitted to ensure you receive the premium differential **

 MCIC Vermont, Inc. (the “Medical Center Insurance Company”), is a “captive” insurance company owned by the University of Rochester, Johns Hopkins, New York Presbyterian/Cornell/Columbia, and Yale.
 Institutions and physicians who elect to insure for professional liability through a captive ultimately pay their own losses, based primarily on their own malpractice experience.